mateolafalce/RustyFltkIDE/README.md

 </div>

 The [render_folder()](https://github.com/mateolafalce/RustyFltkIDE/blob/main/src/functions/folders_functions/render_folder.rs) function is responsible for rendering a folder's contents.
 It takes as input an FLTK App object, a Tree widget representing the folder structure, and a TextBuffer for displaying file contents.
 The function begins by initializing some variables, including prefix and close_tree, which are used to keep track of the folder structure and determine which folders to close.
-It retrieves the root paths of the folders from an external module called get_folders_roots.
+It retrieves the root paths of the folders from an external module called [get_folders_roots()](https://github.com/mateolafalce/RustyFltkIDE/blob/main/src/functions/root/get_folders_roots.rs).

 Next, it iterates over the root paths and performs the following steps for each path:

 - Extracts the parent directory of the current path and adds it to the close_tree vector.
 - Appends the parent directory to the prefix vector.
-- Calls the get_all_paths_in_directory function from the get_all_paths_in_directory module, passing the current path, the parent directory, and a boolean indicating whether the repository is clear.
+- Calls the [get_all_paths_in_directory()](https://github.com/mateolafalce/RustyFltkIDE/blob/main/src/functions/root/get_all_paths_in_directory.rs) function from the get_all_paths_in_directory module, passing the current path, the parent directory, and a boolean indicating whether the repository is clear.
 - Filters out any paths that contain "target".
 - Adds the remaining paths to the folders tree widget.
 - After populating the tree widget, the function closes the folders specified in the close_tree vector.
 It then checks the length of the prefix vector to determine how many folders to render.

-If there is only one prefix, it calls the render_file function from the render_file module once, passing the folders, text_buffer, and the sole prefix.
-If there are multiple prefixes, it iterates over all but the last prefix and calls render_file for each one, passing the corresponding prefix along with the folders and text_buffer.
+If there is only one prefix, it calls the [render_file()](https://github.com/mateolafalce/RustyFltkIDE/blob/main/src/functions/render_file.rs) function from the render_file module once, passing the folders, text_buffer, and the sole prefix.
+If there are multiple prefixes, it iterates over all but the last prefix and calls [render_file()](https://github.com/mateolafalce/RustyFltkIDE/blob/main/src/functions/render_file.rs) for each one, passing the corresponding prefix along with the folders and text_buffer.

 Finally, the function triggers a redraw of the FLTK application.

-In the main function, the render_folder function is called before the FLTK event loop starts.
+In the main function, the [text_buffer()](https://github.com/mateolafalce/RustyFltkIDE/blob/main/src/functions/folders_functions/render_folder.rs) function is called before the FLTK event loop starts.
 It is passed the necessary arguments, including the App object, the folders tree widget, and the text_buffer.
 This ensures that the folder contents are rendered initially when the application is launched.
-Overall, the render_folder function plays a crucial role in displaying the folder structure and file contents in the FLTK-based application, and it is called during the initialization process in the main function.
+Overall, the [text_buffer()](https://github.com/mateolafalce/RustyFltkIDE/blob/main/src/functions/folders_functions/render_folder.rs) function plays a crucial role in displaying the folder structure and file contents in the FLTK-based application, and it is called during the initialization process in the main function.

 <br>